Recognize Improvement Opportunities

 When David Anderson considered what principles to integrate into IT Kanban, he looked to industry leaders and change-makers throughout the years.
 One of those people was Eliyahu M Goldratt, known for his Theory of Constraints.
 Change and improvement can be daunting, but one of Kanban’s strengths is that you don’t need to change right away, you start from exactly where you are - change nothing, and simply observe.
 From observation, you can move on to working with the 5 Focusing Steps.

 “5 Focusing Steps” may sound like an ancient technique taught by a Zen master to village boys to transform them from weaklings to brilliant heroes.
 In many ways, the 5 Focusing Steps of the Theory of Constraints can indeed do the same for your organization!

 It requires you to make no changes to your process, but to observe it.
 Walk the office or production floor and recognize the biggest constraint.
 If it helps, swap the word constraint for “bottleneck” - it’s at the neck of a bottle, where the flow of liquid gets slowed down dramatically.

 Step 2: Exploiting the constraint

-Since bottlenecks are a process’ slow down point, they don’t match the capacity of other process stages.
+Since bottlenecks are a process’s slow down point, they don’t match the capacity of other process stages.
 Knowing, that the speed at which the bottleneck completes work, is the speed of the whole system’s work completion, you need to decide how to best supply the slow stage with materials.
-In needs to be done at a rate that doesn’t overwhelm, so as to limit errors, but at the same time, to-do items should be queued up, so that the team is never standing idly.
+In needs to be done at a rate that doesn’t overwhelm, to limit errors, but at the same time, to-do items should be queued up, so that the team is never standing idly.

 Step 3: Subordinating everything,